cmark0v/linux_hax/linuxhax.rst

 env vars:
 =========

-the shell and other software uses many environment vars

-these give background information about your system and things to software that needs it

-this information is stored here because it doesnt need to be changed often, but always needs to be specified
+The shell has a namespace of variables called environment variables. many settings for the shell and for other programs you run are set by these variables.
+These settings tend to be preferences and other things that tend to be seldom changed by the same user in the same machine.
+Or for situations where the command line syntax used at call cant be changed for one reason or another.

-type ``env`` to see them all. echo $VAR to see VAR. ``export VAR=sgfsgs`` to set VAR to sgfsgs for your session. setting ``VAR=5 someprogram``, will modify VAR for that single line running someprogram.
+type ``env`` to see them all. ``echo $VAR`` to see VAR. ``export VAR=sgfsgs`` to set VAR to sgfsgs for your session. setting ``VAR=5 someprogram``, will modify VAR in the context of that single line running someprogram.

-shell  vars in general have a $ infront of them when yolu access them. but not when you set them
+shell vars in general have a ``$`` infront of them when you access them, but not when you set them.

-- ``$PATH`` - path to binarys, default is /bin /usr/bin /usr/local/bin  etc
+- ``$PATH`` - path to binaries, default is /bin /usr/bin /usr/local/bin  etc
 - ``$DISPLAY`` - x11/xorg display, typically :0. machines can have multiple displays, like all unix things, its multiuser
 - ``$PYTHONPATH`` - where python looks for modules
 - ``$USER, $HOME``, - username and home directory path